idelfrides/IJDevLibs/README.md

-# IJ General Usage Package
+# IJ Development Lib

 This is the package I use to help me on my projects.
 This package contain several functions to build any application you as a Dev need.

-## STEPS TO USE THIS PACKAGA LOCALY
+## STEPS TO USE THIS lib LOCALY

 ### 1 | Clone the remote repository to your workspace